3a1b2c3/H3-World/README.md

-# Action-Controllable World Model on MiniMax-H3
+# First Interactive World Model on MiniMax-H3

 Turn keyboard input into video: the same first frame plus a different key sequence should produce a different -- and *correct* -- motion.
 Built by fine-tuning